 ALSO READStudent dies in violent Sierra Leone university protests Hospital officals: Nearly 500 dead in Sierra Leone mudslides More than 300 dead, 600 missing in Sierra Leone mudslides Sierra Leone pastor unearths massive 706-carat diamond USD 7.7 million bid for Sierra Leone 709-carat diamond fails

+The US Embassy in Cambodia today stopped issuing visas to senior Cambodian foreign ministry officials and their families, an action initiated by the US Department of Homeland Security.
+It said the suspension was implemented under US immigration law in response to Cambodia's refusal to accept back its nationals whom the US wants to repatriate.
 US law calls for deporting convicted felons of foreign nationality -- including those with US permanent resident status -- after they have served their prison sentences.
 Cambodia under a 2002 agreement with the United States has accepted the repatriation of about 500 such returnees.

 An estimated 1,000 more have yet to be sent back.
+Cambodia recently has not accepted such people, and Prime Minister Hun Sen said earlier this year he wished to amend the agreement because it broke up Cambodian-American families.
 The United States today took similar actions toward Eritrea, Sierra Leone and Guinea.
 Sierra Leone's government said the same day it would accept the 27 of its citizens being deported.